canonical/is-charms-contributing-guide/CONTRIBUTING.md

     This is the longer description that goes into more detail.
 May not always be required depending on the complexity of the function.

-    This is where any excpetions that could be raised are described.
-Usually it is best to only include exceptions that are raised directly in the function and not those raised in functions being called by the function.

     Args:
         arg1: This is the description for the first argument.
         arg2: This is the description for the second argument.
 If the description is a bit longer,